 Why Yonaguni Island has high Hammerheads encounter rate

-Best season to dive for schooling Hammerhead Sharks in Yonaguni
+Best season to dive with Hammerhead Sharks in Yonaguni

 Yonaguni Island is synonymous with large-sized Hammerhead Sharks, with bodies ranging from 2 to 3 meters, surpassing those in Mikomoto.
 While the hammerhead season in Mikomoto is during the summer, the best season for encountering schooling hammerhead sharks in Yonaguni is winter.